mschoettle/website/docs/blog/posts/2024/blog-relaunched.md

 !!! tip "Consider using `prek` as a replacement of `pre-commit`"

     I recently came across [`prek`](https://prek.j178.dev/) which is a new alternative for `pre-commit`.
-    I've started using it locally to test and is much faster in installing the hooks.
+    I've started using it and is much faster in installing the hooks.
     See the [Why prek?](https://prek.j178.dev/#why-prek) section for more information if you need more convincing.

 Of course, I use [Renovate](https://docs.renovatebot.com) to update dependencies.